On the Hardness of Energy Minimisation for Crystal Structure Prediction

-In general, energy is defined via series as a crystal is infinite.
+In general, energy is defined via series as a crystal is considered to have infinite size.

-In this paper interaction will be restricted with respect to the energy function to a single unit cell only.
-The primary reason is that the energy between ions in different unit cells quickly converges, making the energy within a single unit cell a good approximation of the total.
-A second reason is that it is much quicker to compute the energy for a finite set of ions than it is to compute the convergence over an infinite series.

-Each arrangement has $n$ ions and a corresponding \emph{potential energy} $PE$, calculated with respect to the given common energy function $U$.
-The goal is to minimise the potential energy. i.e. maximise the magnitude of a negative $PE$.
-The pairwise interaction between two ions $i$ and $j$ with respect to the energy function $U$ is $U(i,j)$, denoted $U_{ij}$ when it is clear from the context.
+For notation, the pairwise interaction between two ions $i$ and $j$ with respect to the energy function $U$ is $U(i,j)$, denoted $U_{ij}$ when it is clear from context.
 The value of $U_{ij}$ is defined by the force field of the ions and the Euclidean distance between them, which is included as one of the parameters.
-The total potential energy for an arrangement of $n$ ions is given by $PE = \sum\limits_{1 \leq i,j \leq n, i \neq j} U_{ij}$.
+The total potential energy for an arrangement of $n$ ions in the graph $G$ is given by $U(G) = \sum\limits_{1 \leq i,j \leq n, i \neq j} U_{ij}$.